zestia/ember-dragula/README.md

   }
 ```

-The dragula instance is emitted via an `onInit` event as follows and allows access to all functions and fields on [drake](https://github.com/bevacqua/dragula#api):
+The dragula instance is emitted via an `onInit` event as follows and allows access to all functions and fields on `drake` (https://github.com/bevacqua/dragula#api):

 ```handlebars
 <EmberDragula @onInit={{action "init"}} as |d|>